-We hope to have your support on this international day of giving so we can continue to help people like Jessica.*

-We hope to have your support on this international day of giving so we can continue to help people like Jessica.*Jessica was a survivor of domestic violence.
-When her abuser was released from jail, she fled her home with her children so he could not find them.
+Jessica was a survivor of domestic violence.
+When her abuser was released from jail, she fled her home with her two children so he could not find them.
 Without means for a traditional move, her family was relegated to the floors and couches of various friends and family.
-When picking up her child from VOA’s Children’s Center, an employee suggested she look into the VOA Guest House Emergency Family Shelter.
-Although Jessica was wary of shelters, “I feel like less of a person when I’m there,” she decided to give VOA’s Guest House a try.
+When picking up her child from VOA’s Children’s Center, an employee suggested she talk to the staff at the VOA Guest House Emergency Family Shelter.
+Although Jessica was wary of shelters, “I had stayed in other shelters before and it always made me feel like less of a person when I was there,” she said, but she knew she needed help to find a safe home for her family so she decided to give VOA’s Guest House a try.

 Now Jessica has a home, a job, and childcare for her 4 year old son thanks to VOA programs.
 She stresses the importance of following the VOA mission of self-reliance to improve a difficult situation.
 “You have to help yourself first.
 You can’t improve things for your child until you can help yourself.
 Volunteers of America was there for me so I could be there for my children.”

-*First name and likeness changed for privacy and safety.
+*Name changed for privacy and safety.